 - •All appraisals must be completed to UASFLA standards.
-(Uniform Appraisal Standards for Federal Land Acquisitions, i.e. Yellow Book). - This includes acquisitions for match or reimbursement. - •Costs for the independent appraiser are the responsibility of the Applicant and are eligible for RTP Match if so budgeted. - Subject to independent review.
+(Uniform Appraisal Standards of the Federal Land Acquisitions, i.e. Yellow Book). - This includes acquisitions for match or reimbursement. - •Costs for the independent appraiser are the responsibility of the Applicant and are eligible for RTP Match if so budgeted. - Subject to independent review.

-Managing a Grant
+Managing an RTP Grant